stsievert/python-drawnow/readme.md

 `drawnow(function_to_draw_figure)`.

 ### Installation
-1. Download this repository.
+Download this repository and run `python setup.py install`.
-2. Put `drawnow.py` in your current folder or the drawnow folder in `../python/site-packages/`.